mdxtoc/qtpi/docs/ownership.md

     B(c:^qbit) = c?(q'). .. more B ..

 Suppose that we identify different named processes as happening on different machines in different places.
-Then surely in *more A*, *A* cannot do anything with *q*, like measure it, gate it or whatever. *B* in *more B* clearly can play with *q'* exclusively: it **owns** it.
+Then surely in *more A*, after it has sent the qbit elsewhere, *A* cannot do anything with *q*, like measure it, gate it or whatever. *B* in *more B*, after it has received the qbit, clearly can play with *q'* exclusively: it **owns** it.

 So it seems that it might be possible to use scoping to deal with ownership: in *more A*, *q* could be out of scope, whilst in *more B*, *q'* is in scope.
 Bingo?
+You'd think so.
+Actually it's __resourcing__, not scoping.

 ## Problems